Aidar5/nattoeng/docs/source/exercises/19_exercises.rst

                             '\n'
                             'R1(config)#'})

-Lists of command lists with and without errors:
+Lists of commands with and without errors:

 .. code:: python